Theory of polar domains in moir\'e heterostructures: Appendix: Description of lattice relaxation calculations

 \subsubsection{Lattice relaxation in moir\'e heterostructures}

-The optimization techniques introduced in the previous section can be generalized to 2D and used to perform lattice relaxation calculations in moir\'e superlattices, or more generally any nonlinear field theory with a crystal symmetry.
+The optimization techniques introduced in the previous section can be generalized to 2D and used to perform lattice relaxation calculations in moir\'e superlattices, or more generally any nonlinear field theory with crystal symmetries.
 In configuration space, Eq.~\eqref{eq:V_tot_main} becomes \beq{eq:V_tot_main_config}